wwalterr/restaurant/README.md

 Create one application for each package.

-> Notice that Heroku requires each application to have a unique name, thus add some identification after the package name to make it unique
+> Notice that Heroku requires each application to have a unique name

 ```sh
 heroku create client